What Does it Mean to Study Game Design and Development?

 Preparing for a Game Design and Development Degree

-One good way to prepare for entrance into a college degree in game development is to get some experience with computers.
-If your high school offers advanced computer or technology classes, especially if they involve programming, be sure to enroll in them.
-Advanced math classes can also help, as well as writing classes, art classes, and music classes.
-Anything involving creativity is a step in the right direction.
+One good way to gear up for entrance into a college degree in game development is to get some experience with computers.
+If your high school offers advanced computer or technology classes, especially if they involve programming, consider enrolling in them.
+Advanced math classes can also help, as well as writing classes, art classes and music classes.
+Anything involving creative thinking is a step in the right direction.

 Work experience can also be helpful.
-Even if it is only a retail job involving the sale of video games, work experience will help you gain familiarity with the industry, such as who the leading game design companies are and what trends are happening in the current industry.
-Plus, these jobs often offer employee discounts on games, so you can get the newest games for less.
-Consider it research into your future career.
+Even if it is only a retail job involving the sale of video games, work experience helps you gain familiarity with the industry, such as who the leading game publishers are and what trends are happening in the industry.
+Plus, these jobs often offer employee discounts on games.
+Consider it research into your future career!

 Game design and development degree programs typically vary widely from school to school.
 Liberal arts colleges and universities that offer the major also often require the student to take many general education requirement courses in order to gain a well-rounded education.

-Many technical colleges and institutes, however, focus on courses that relate back to the student's major in order to prepare them for a career in a specialist's market.
-While this can help the student get a job immediately after graduation, the student will miss out on a lot of the general knowledge that liberal arts schools impart.
-Be sure to thoroughly research the programs you plan to apply to before making a decision in order to find a school that matches your learning style
+Many technical colleges and institutes, however, focus extensively on courses related to game design.
+While this can be a good thing because it allows students to immerse themselves in the information and skills that are directly relevant to the career they want to pursue, it also lacks the broad foundation of general knowledge that liberal arts schools can impart.
+Be sure to thoroughly research the programs you plan to apply to before making a decision in order to find a school that matches your learning style and goals.

 Associate Degrees in Game Design

 Most associate degree programs in game design and development take at least two years to complete.
 Some may take less time, depending on the nature of the school's curriculum.
-An associate degree in game design and development can prepare students for entry-level jobs in the game design industry, usually as entry-level programmers or other lower level positions.
+An associate degree in game design and development can help students to earn entry-level jobs in the game design industry, usually as entry-level programmers or other lower level positions.

 The curriculum of most associate's degree programs in game design and development consists of math and computer courses coupled with art and history courses.
 At most technical colleges, these courses tie in directly with the game design major.
 At liberal arts schools, students must make the connections themselves and decide how these courses relate back to what they want to do.